 Agriculture makes up just over 10% of GDP but is still the main source of employment in the country – particularly for the 42% living in rural areas.
 Crime and homicide levels driven by youth gangs and drug trafficking are among the highest in the world.
 Despite these figures, El Salvador is considered a model for the social and political integration of a guerrilla movement following the end of a civil war.

 Region of Work

 ADCASMUS works with communities that generally receive little or no other institutional or government support.
-About half of its programs are located in rural areas, which were affected by massacres during the civil war; this population depends on subsistence farming (corn and beans) on rented land, supplemented by raising small animals (chickens or pigs) or on fishing.
-ADCASMUS runs a community centre/libraries in a semi-rural area, where it also runs educational and training programs.
+About half of its programs are located in rural areas, which were affected by massacres during the civil war; this population depends on subsistence farming (corn and beans) on rented land, supplemented by raising small animals (chickens or pigs) or fishing.
+ADCASMUS runs a community centre/library in a semi-rural area, where it also runs educational and training programs.
 Most participants come from families who live in extreme poverty or are working but below the poverty line.